Kajald-21/MyTimeService/README.md

     For pushing the code to GitHub-
     git push

+10. Download Image From DockerHub-
+    Commands for build and run the Container- docker build -t my-time-service .
+     docker run -t my-time-service

-10. For Test the Servcie-
+    For Test the Servcie-
-    command-
-    docker run -t -p 5000:5000 abck
+    docker run -t -p 5000:5000 my-time-service

     If you're testing locally, you can access: http://127.0.0.1:5000 (if running locally on your machine). http://172.17.0.2:5000 (inside the Docker network).

-11. URL's for accessing DockerHub and GitHub- DockerHub- https://hub.docker.com/repository/docker/kajaldhobale/devops/general GitHub- https://github.com/Kajald-21/MyTimeService
+12. URL's for accessing DockerHub and GitHub- DockerHub- https://hub.docker.com/repository/docker/kajaldhobale/devops/general GitHub- https://github.com/Kajald-21/MyTimeService